-I am a comparative politics scholar with a substantive focus on authoritarian politics, populism, and information manipulation.
-Although I have a particular interest and expertise in China, I also have several research projects that address these topics in other regions of the world, including Africa, Europe, and Latin America.
-Methodologically, I’m interested in experiments, measurement issues, quantitative text analysis, and computational social science.
+I am a comparative politics scholar and political methodologist with a substantive focus on information manipulation, authoritarian politics, Chinese politics, and populism, and methodological interests in experiments, measurement, quantitative text analysis, and computational social science.
+While I have a particular interest and expertise in China, I also have several research projects that address these topics in other regions of the world, including Africa, Europe, and Latin America.

 - Yaoyao Dai, Zijie Shao, and Xianglin Xu.
 2016.
 “Agenda-Setting and International News Coverage: A Quantitative Text Analysis on China Central TV News Reports” (In Chinese).
 Journal of Chinese Academy of Governance 4: 29-34.